🛡️

 Pre-Release Readiness Reports

-Pre-release report covering premium calculation validation status, claims logic regression results, carrier API integration health, actuarial output comparison, and a ship/no-ship recommendation โ€” with specific flags for any changes affecting filed rates or financial reporting.
+Pre-release report covering premium calculation validation status, claims logic regression results, IVANS integration health, renewal workflow stability, actuarial output comparison, and a ship/no-ship recommendation — with specific flags for any changes affecting filed rates, renewal processing, or financial reporting.

 How It Works